zzstoatzz/alternatebuild.dev/_posts/hello.md

 title: "Hello World"
 date: "2024-01-01"
 ---

-# Hello World

 In 2024, we're going to try and write our ideas down more.

-## Ideas Early This Year
+### Ideas Early This Year

-Clever Assistant retrieval of highly annotated documents that are embedded in vectordbs like Chroma, Redis, and/or Turbopuffer.
+Clever `Assistant` retrieval of highly annotated documents that are embedded in vectordbs like Chroma, Redis, and/or Turbopuffer.
 Assistants can call functions; it's time they use that to make metadata-filtered queries from natural language.
 Assistants should also have tools to store typed key excerpts from interactions as documents, to make them referenceable in the future.

 Application state is just a `type[BaseModel]` on a thing that can patch its own schema with knowledge from the world.
 See this example.